pavelkomiagin/pavelkomiagin.github.io/_posts/2016-09-19-how-to-shuffle-a-javascript-array.markdown

 {% endhighlight %}

 #### Shuffle that don't modify a given array:

+The function above doesn't modify a given array.
+It creates, fills and returns a new array:

 {% highlight js %}
 // Initial array will NOT be changed after shuffle